 Step 4 – Explore how Pathmind outperforms the heuristic

 Showing that the intelligent policy can substantially outperform a simple routing heuristic is only half the battle.
 The second half is understanding, interpreting and harnessing the results.
-In this section, you will interpret the Monte Carlo results shown above.
-Here are several pieces of evidence visible in the Monte Carlo histograms:
+In this section, you will interpret the policy results shown above.
+To do so, start by running the simulation using the policy.

 Step 5 – Train an intelligent Pathmind policy

 To train your own version of the intelligent policy, reference the Exporting Models and Training guide.
 This guide will step you through to exporting your model, completing training, and downloading the Pathmind policy.

 reward += ( after.machineUtil - before.machineUtil ) * 100;

 reward += (after.essentialDelivery - before.essentialDelivery) / 60 * 0.5;